50 Running Terms: Terminology All Runners Should Know

 This is a case where the brand name of a product has come to serve as a substitute for the generic item, much like Kleenex for facial tissues.

-Body glide, or lube, is a stick of anti-chafing skin protectant lubricant that you apply on areas of your skin prone to chafing or blisters, such as nipples, inner thighs, under arms, and toes.
+Body glide, or lube, is a stick of anti-chafing skin-protectant lubricant that you apply to areas of your skin prone to chafing or blisters, such as nipples, inner thighs, underarms, and toes.

 Someone running on the road.